millsguo/anit_cms_for_zf3/README.md

 The email sending is done by smtp client but you have also the option to send emails from visitor through sendmail.
 You just have to comment smtp client code and uncomment sendmail code inside the controller.

-- Files (Module : Fichiers) : All the files or images included in your content are managed by this module.
+- Files (Module: Fichiers): All the files or images included in your content are managed by this module.
 If you want to add or update files of a content, you will find all the files and their link in a table in the management page (add or update page) of your content.
 In your content you will put the link of the file.
 You will find example.

-- Loginmgmt (Module : Loginmgmt) : You can manage back office users.
+- Loginmgmt (Module : Loginmgmt): You can manage back office users.
-You have by default three roles :
+You have by default three roles:
-    - anonymous is the default role associated to a visitor of your public web site or blog
+    - anonymous: this is the default role associated to a visitor of your public web site or blog.
+Of course you do not have to declare this type of user
-    - user has access to the back-office except loginmgmt
+    - user: has an access to the back-office except loginmgmt
+    - guest: has an access to the private space of your web site (through siteprivate feature)
-    - administrator has access to the back-office and to the login management module
+    - administrator: has an access to the back-office and to the login management module

-- MyAcl (Module : MyAcl) : In this module you can manage role and url allowed by role.
+- MyAcl (Module : MyAcl): In this module you can manage role and url allowed by role.
 The role is stored in a session (configuration is in the Application module)

-- Pagearrangement (Module : Pagearrangement) : It allows to see the hierarchy of the elements (sections, contents) of a page.
+- Pagearrangement (Module: Pagearrangement): It allows to see the hierarchy of the elements (sections, contents) of a page.
 You can change the position of sections and contents.
 By clicking on a button you can go to the form that you allow to update the selected element.
 It is very useful to have an overview of your page That's the object sent by the controller to the view.

-- Links (Module Linktocontenu) : It allows to create a link of a content into another page.
+- Links (Module: Linktocontenu): A content is related to a page but if you want to share the same content into another page, it allows to create a new content. it could be the perfect copy of the targeted content or you can customize it.
 In fact it's more than a link, you can customize the appearance of your link by adding an image, html, title...
-For example, you want to create a shortcut to an article of your blog in your index page, you can easily customize the link in order to fit the design of your page.
+A use case could be that you want to create a shortcut to an article of your blog in your index page, you can easily customize the content in order to fit the design of your page.

-- Privatespace : It allows to declare an extranet in addition to your public web site.
+- Privatespace (Module: Privatespace): It allows to declare an extranet in addition to your public web site.

-- Privatespacelogin : It allows to manage users of the extranet you have created.
+- Privatespacelogin (Module: Privatespacelogin): It allows to manage users of the extranet you have created.

-- Siteprivate :
+- Siteprivate (Module: Siteprivate):
-    It allows to :
+    It allows to:
         - manage the display of the pages related to a private space (Extranet).
         - manage the subscription of a new user
         - manage the case of a user who forgot his password.
         - manage comment's form
         - manage contact's form
-    When you create a new page through the form available in the backoffice then you must create manually the phtml file in the module i view/siteprivate/Siteprivate
+    When you create a new page through the form available in the backoffice then you must create manually the phtml file in the module in view/siteprivate/Siteprivate

-- Sitepublic :
+- Sitepublic (Module: Sitepublic):
-    It allows to :
+    It allows to:
         - manage the display of the pages related to your public web site.
         - manage comment's form
         - manage contact's form
     When you create a new page through the form available in the backoffice then you must create manually the phtml file in the module in view/sitepublic/sitepublic

-- Pagews :  It contains web services.
+- Pagews (Module: Pagews):  It contains web services.
 It gives you pagearrangement object related to a page (public or private)

+- Uploadmgmt (Module: Uploadmgmt): This module allows a user of an extranet to upload files.
+Through an admnistration pages, you can download, validate, modify or delete the documents.
+It could be pictures, office documents, videos, compressed files.

 Position